denten-books/plain-text/main.md

 ### Stenography
+### Introduction
+"A text editor is often the primary interface between a user and the system, and the program with which most user time is spent.
+Accordingly, an editor has to be easy to use, and efficient of the user's time--editing commands have to 'flow off the fingertips.' [@kernighan1978, 2117]."

+We've traded it for dumb text boxes.
+### Transcription
 Transcription of speech was a major concern for the various stenographic movements in the English-speaking world, which go back the publication of Timothy Bright's Characterie: An Arte of Shorte, Swifte Secrete Writing by Character in 1588.
 In the introduction to this slim volume, Bright writes that his work was inspired by the "speedie kind of writing by character" mentioned first in Plutarch's Life of Cato the Younger, improved upon by Seneca, and then lost to history.1
 "The uses and diuers: short, that a swifte hande may therewith write orations or publike actions of speach, uttered as becometh the grauitie of such actions, verbatim.
 Secrete, as no kinde of wryting like, and herein (besides other properties) excelling the wryting by letters, and alphabet, in that, nations of strange languages, may hereby communicate their meaning together in writing, through of sundrie tongues, it is reported of the of the people of China, that they have no other kinde, and so traffike together many Prouinces of that kingdom, ignorant one of an others speach.
 Their characters are very long, and harde to make, that a dousen of mine, may be written and soone as one of theirs; besides, they wanting an alphabet, fal into an infinite number, which is a thing that greatlie chargeth memory, and may discourage the learner.2
 The task of stenography then, from its early modern inception was first to bring handwriting closer to the speed of speech, and second, to imagine a universal alphabet that could be used by speakers of all languages and dialects.
 In modern terms, we might say that stenography was concerned first and foremost with our ability to cope with an increasing amount of information, and second with the international standardization of character encoding (that is, with the universal transmission of information).
 In The Elements of Tachygraphy, first published in 1869, David Philips Lindsley writes: